collective/tutorial.todoapp/docs/chapter_2.rst

 Good, the next thing to do is to add tests.
 Go to `tutorial.todoapp repo on GitHub <https://github.com/collective/tutorial.todoapp/>`_ and copy/paste (or download) all files from the ``src/tutorial/todoapp/tests`` folder to your local ``src/tutorial/todoapp/tests`` folder.
 You can also get the tests with git:

 .. code-block:: bash

-   git checkout master src/tutorial/todoapp/tests
+   git checkout chapter2 src/tutorial/todoapp/tests

 Note that these test cases include test for functionality that you haven't added yet, so don't be surprised if they fail on first run!

 In this folder there will be many new files: